krateoplatformops/krateo-v2-template-finops-example-pricing-vm-azure/readme.md

     --set securityContext.runAsGroup=null \
     --set networkPolicies.enable=false
 ```
 It removes the user and group since Openshift runs with randomized user and group uids.
-Additionally, it disables network policies, since they are not supported by default on Openshift.
+Additionally, it disables network policies, since they are not supported by default on Openshift (see [issue#3259 of ASO](https://github.com/Azure/azure-service-operator/issues/3259)).

 Create the secret with the credentials for the Azure operator
 ```sh